Difference Between Thermistor And RTD

 Wire Length: Longer wire lengths can affect accuracy.
 Shorter wire lengths do not impact accuracy.

-See Also: Difference Between Dielectric Grease And Silicone Grease
+See Also: Difference Between Ceramic Tiles And Vitrified Tiles

 So Which Sensor Is Better, An Rtd Or A Thermistor?